List of Star Wars spacecraft: Hammerhead corvette (Sphyrna-class corvette)

+Hound's Tooth (YV-666 light freighter)

+The Hound's Tooth is a starship owned by the bounty hunter Bossk.
+It made its first appearance in Star Wars Legends in the short story collection Tales of the Bounty Hunters.
+The craft made its first canon appearance in Star Wars: The Clone Wars.
+The Hound's Tooth also has an escape craft known as Nashtah Pup, a modified Z-95-AF4 Headhunter.

 Imperial Freighter (Gozanti-class cruiser)

 The term Imperial Freighter refers to a type of Gozanti-class cruiser, which first appeared as a background vessel in The Phantom Menace and has appeared in other Star Wars media, most notably the Star Wars Rebels television series.
-Reference material describes Gozanti-class cruisers as being used by a variety of factions, but those in Imperial service have stronger deflector shields, quicker engines and better weaponry to deter pirates and rebels from stealing their cargo.
+Reference material describes Gozanti-class cruisers as being manufactured by the Corellian Engineering Corporation and used by a variety of factions, but those in Imperial service have stronger deflector shields, quicker engines and better weaponry to deter pirates and rebels from stealing their cargo.
 In addition to a dorsal twin laser cannon turret and ventral heavy laser cannon turret, these 63.8 m-long ships can carry four TIE fighters via extendable docking clamps.
 Gozanti-class Assault Carriers are equipped with magnetic docking clamps that allow them to carry a pair of Walkers for planetary assaults.
 Another variant, the IGV-55 Surveillance Vessel, is equipped with multiple listening arrays, modified sensor-dampened engines, and a computer database to store billions of yottabytes of data.
+A shipyard custom-configured variant called the C-ROC (Configuration-Restored Operational Capacity) was sold by CEC to the civilian market as a mid-life upgrade, with one notable ship named the Broken Horn appearing in Rebels under the ownership of the Broken Horn Syndicate's leader Cikatro Vizago.